aws-samples/amazon-dynamodb-labs/content/design-patterns/setup/start-here/user-account.md

 1. Click *Next* on the first dialog.

-1. In the Parameters section, note the default option for *VPCSelection* is `CreateNewVPC`. **The `CreateNewVPC` option has the highest chance of success**.
-    If you would like to use your default VPC, change this option to `Default`.
+1. In the Parameters section, note the *Timeout* is set to zero.
+This means the Cloud9 instance will not sleep; you may want to change this manually to a value such as 60 to protect against unexpected charges if you forget to delete the stack at the end.
-    Leave the *WorkshopCodeURL* parameter unchanged and click *Next*
+    Leave the *WorkshopZIP* parameter unchanged and click *Next*
 ![CloudFormation parameters](/images/awsconsole1.png)

 1. Scroll to the bottom and click *Next*, and then review the *Template* and *Parameters*.
 When you are ready to create the stack, scroll to the bottom, check the box acknowledging the creation of IAM resources, and click *Create stack*.
 ![CloudFormation parameters](/images/awsconsole2.png)
-  The stack will create an EC2 lab instance, a role for the EC2 instance, and a role for the AWS Lambda function used later on in the lab.
+  The stack will create a Cloud9 lab instance, a role for the instance, and a role for the AWS Lambda function used later on in the lab.
+It will use Systems Manager to configure the Cloud9 instance.

 1. After the CloudFormation stack is `CREATE_COMPLETE`, [continue onto Step 1]({{< ref "design-patterns/setup/Step1" >}}).
-  *If you chose `Default` in the *VPCSelection* dialog and your stack fails to create due to a VPC issue, re-create the stack and choose the default option `CreateNewVPC`*.